Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--issue`:
   If specified, post a comment to this issue number if the job fails.
 * `--macos`:
-  Version(s) of macOS the bottle should be built for.
+  macOS version (or comma-separated list of versions) the bottle should be built for.
 * `--workflow`:
   Dispatch specified workflow (default: `dispatch-build-bottle.yml`).
 * `--upload`: